 About Comscore, Inc.

-comScore’s products and services are grouped into four categories: Digital Audience, TV and Cross-Platform Audience, Advertising, and Movies.
+comScore's products and services are grouped into three categories: Ratings and Planning, Analytics and Optimization, and Movies Reporting and Analytics.

-Virginia-based comScore operates primarily in the US, Canada, Europe, Latin America, and the Asia/Pacific region.
-The US accounts for more than 80% of total revenue, followed by Europe at around 10%; Latin America and Canada account for the remainder.
+Virginia-based comScore operates primarily in the North and South America, Europe, and the Asia/Pacific region.
+The US accounts for around 85% of total revenue, followed by Europe at nearly 10%; Latin America and Canada account for the remainder.

 Sales and Marketing

-comScore’s revenue has been tracking upwards as a paradigm shift towards internet-delivered content plays into the company’s hands.
-However, comScore’s recent history can be best described as chaotic: It became embroiled in an accountancy scandal that triggered board-level turnover, a delisting from NASDAQ, and a lengthy internal investigation that eroded trust with customers and hindered progress; the company has racked up annual loss after annual loss.
-(It was re-listed on NASDAQ in mid-2018).
+comScore's revenue has been tracking upwards as a paradigm shift towards internet-delivered content plays into the company's hands.
+However, comScore's recent history can be best described as chaotic: It became embroiled in an accountancy scandal that triggered board-level turnover, and a lengthy internal investigation that eroded trust with customers and hindered progress; the company has racked up annual loss after annual loss.

 11950 Democracy Dr STE 600